ljh12138164/middleware/packages/supabash-auth/README.md

-# Clerk middleware for Hono
+# Supabase middleware for Hono

 This is a [Supabase](https://supabase.com) third-party middleware for [Hono](https://github.com/honojs/hono).